adzetto/Voronoi-Diagram-Simulation/README.md

 # Voronoi-Diagram-Simulation

 The purpose of this project is to build the Voronoi cell that corresponds to a point at the origin using a set of points that are evenly distributed over a plane.
-As part of this procedure, we will make points, determine distances, locate the Voronoi cell, and finally, visualise the data.

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## Contributing

-Feel free to submit issues or pull requests if you have suggestions or improvements.

 ## References